Akkarakazhchakal: The Movie: Cast

+Family tree of Thekkinmootil Family

 Production

 The TV series became popular through YouTube and was later aired on Kairali TV in 2008.
-The series was conceptualized, written and directed by New Jersey-based Ajayan Venugopal and Abi Verghese.
+The series was conceptualized, written and directed by New Jersey–based Ajayan Venugopal and Abi Verghese.
 The series ended after 50 episodes and the team put together a stage show based on the series.
 Based on the positive feedback from the show, they decided to make a film based on the series.

-The film is produced by Bom TV, a US-based Internet TV provider.
+The film is produced by Bom (Best of Malayalam) TV, a US-based Internet TV provider.
 The screenplay is written by Ajayan Venugopal.
 Ajayan Venugopal and Abi Verghese are handling the direction.
 Hyder Bilgrami is the director of cinematography.
 Kedar Kumar has composed the music.
 Hyder Bilgrami is the film editor.
 The pooja of the film was held on 3 September 2010 at Orangeburg, New York.
 Filming commenced on the same date.
 A teaser trailer appeared on the official Akkara Kazhchakal YouTube page on 22 September 2010.
 It was announced on the official facebook page on 10 November 2010 that filming has been completed and the post-production works had begun.
 The film released in the United States on 29 April 2011.
+The film was available on BOM TV set-top boxes from 24 December 2012.

+DVD release

+A DVD of Akkara Kazhchakal was released during Onam 2008 celebrations of Kerala Association of New Jersey (KANJ) by the cast members.